jee123/ScalaSpark/README.md

      * Report min temparature by weather station after parsing the input data.

    * **_WordCountBetterSorted.scala_** :
+     * Return tuple of (count, word) where count is sorted occurence of frequency of the word.
      * Load each line of book into an RDD.
      * Split using a regular expression that extracts words.
      * Transform all words to lowercase.